Houston: Sports

 Toyota Center is home of the Houston Rockets.

 Houston has sports teams for every major professional league except the National Hockey League.
 The Houston Astros are a Major League Baseball expansion team formed in 1962 (known as the "Colt .45s" until 1965) that have won the World Series in 2017 and 2022 and appeared in it in 2005, 2019, and 2021.
 It is the only MLB team to have won pennants in both modern leagues.
 The Houston Rockets are a National Basketball Association franchise based in the city since 1971.
 They have won two NBA Championships, one in 1994 and another in 1995, under star players Hakeem Olajuwon, Otis Thorpe, Clyde Drexler, Vernon Maxwell, and Kenny Smith.
 The Houston Texans are a National Football League expansion team formed in 2002.
 The Houston Dynamo is a Major League Soccer franchise that has been based in Houston since 2006, winning two MLS Cup titles in 2006 and 2007.
 The Houston Dash team plays in the National Women's Soccer League, who won their first title in 2020.
-The Houston SaberCats are a rugby team that plays in Major League Rugby.
 The Houston Gamblers are a UFL team that began play in 2024.
 They were previously in the XFL before it was announced they were moving to the UFL in 2024.

-NRG Stadium is the home of the Houston Texans.
+Reliant Stadium is the home of the Houston Texans.

 Daikin Park (home of the Astros) and Toyota Center (home of the Rockets), are in Downtown Houston.
-Houston has the NFL's first retractable-roof stadium with natural grass, NRG Stadium (home of the Texans).
+Houston has the NFL's first retractable-roof stadium with natural grass, Reliant Stadium (home of the Texans).
 Daikin Park is also a retractable-roof stadium.
 Toyota Center also has the largest screen for an indoor arena in the United States built to coincide with the arena's hosting of the 2013 NBA All-Star Game.
 Shell Energy Stadium is a soccer-specific stadium for the Houston Dynamo, Houston Gamblers, the Texas Southern Tigers football team, and Houston Dash, in East Downtown.
 Aveva Stadium (home of the SaberCats) is in south Houston.
-In addition, NRG Astrodome was the first indoor stadium in the world, built in 1965.
-Other sports facilities include Hofheinz Pavilion (Houston Cougars basketball), Rice Stadium (Rice Owls football), and NRG Arena.
+In addition, Reliant Astrodome was the first indoor stadium in the world, built in 1965.
+Other sports facilities include the Fertitta Center (Houston Cougars basketball), Rice Stadium (Rice Owls football), and Reliant Arena.
 TDECU Stadium is where the University of Houston's Cougars football team plays.